- 4 minutes to read

 Easily check if values are equal using the Nodinite equal Formula plugin.
-This page shows you how to compare message content, context values, or results from other formulas, ensuring your integrations are accurate and reliable.
+This page shows how to compare message Content, Context, or the output of other formulas, ensuring your integrations are accurate and reliable.

-✅ Instantly validate if values are equal for data consistency
+• βœ… Instantly validate if values are equal for data consistency from any Payload or Context in any Log Event

 What does the equal Formula do?